Windisley/Vincent-van-Gogh/README.md

 ## Overview
 This project is a single-page website dedicated to Vincent van Gogh, a Dutch post-impressionist painter.
 The site showcases his biography, artistic style, and legacy, with a responsive design and modern aesthetic.

-## Screenshot
-The image below displays a preview of the site:

 ## Files
 - **index.html**: The main HTML file that contains the site structure, including navigation, main content, and footer.
 - **style.css**: The CSS file that defines the site's style, including layout, typography, colors, and responsive design.